English for Beginners Practical English Travel English Telephone English Banking English Accounting English Dictionary

 Meaning:

-A kind of imagination that was held by Coleridge to be more casual and superficial than true imagination
+Imagination or fantasy; held by Coleridge to be more casual and superficial than true imagination

 Classified under: